 While Trousdale spends some time in Jesus’ ministry, his primary hermeneutical foundation is stories of supposed Muslim encounters with Jesus.
 It is not that stories are bad, but as someone who wants to show that what he is doing is found in Scripture, he would have served himself and the reader much better by leading with Scripture.

 Where is the Gospel?

 Trousdale does describe people becoming believers, but it is never stated that they heard a message and believed.
-Rather – they heard a story.
+Rather, they heard a story.
 Trousdale does speak of “the message of Christ” in multiple places.
 What was the message that led to faith?
-It is not that Trousdale denies the gospel as a generous reader could find parts of it scattered throughout the book.
-One just wonders why this is not central.
+It is not that Trousdale denies the gospel as a generous reader could find parts of it scattered throughout the book; one just wonders why this is not central.

 Words are Important

 I can walk away from this book thankful for the call to pray and read the Bible.
 I can be appreciative that there is a good chance that some of these stories are true.
 But, I cannot commend this book.
 If you read it, think about how one should read the Bible and whether stories of supposed conversions should drive how you read it and methods of evangelism and discipleship.
-Surely the 62 other books in the Bible should play a role in how we do discipleship and evangelism.
+Surely the sixty-two other books in the Bible should play a role in how we do discipleship and evangelism.